frroossst/TypeLoom/paper/src/white_paper.md

 These two paradigms are not mutually exclusive, and many programming languages incorporate elements of both static and dynamic typing.
 In a dynamically typed language, the type information is associated with values rather than variables, and in a statically typed language, the type information is associated with variables rather than values.

-Fortran and Algol in the 1950s and 1960s marked the beginning of explicit type systems, where variables were associated with specific data types, thus reducing errors and improving program clarity.
-Statically-typed languages like C and Pascal emerged in the 1970s and 1980s, ensuring type safety through compile-time checks.
-This era also saw the rise of object-oriented programming with languages like, C++ and Java, which integrated more sophisticated type systems to support complex data structures and inheritance.
-Later, Python and JavaScript became synonymous with dynamic typing.
-The dichotomy between static and dynamic typing continues to shape modern programming, offering developers a spectrum of tools to balance safety, performance, and ease of use based on their specific needs.
+The dichotomy between static and dynamic typing continues to shape modern programming discouse, offering developers a spectrum of tools to balance safety, performance, and ease of use based on their specific needs.

 ## Towards statically typed languages